Varnish Software – a bit of history

 Turning the page

-Varnish Software repackages its commercial suite, Varnish Plus, into three new and market-specific solutions: Varnish API & Web Acceleration, Varnish DIY CDN, and Varnish Streaming Server.
+Varnish Software repackages its commercial suite, Varnish Plus, into three new and market-specific solutions: Varnish API & Web Acceleration, Varnish Private CDN, and Varnish Streaming Server.
 These new solutions contain specific features relevant for these three respective markets.

 Varnish 6.0 is released with full H/2 support and several new features: the Varnish Total Encryption, Varnish Discovery, and Varnish Broadcaster.